James-Harkins/kpc/README.md

 flyctl deploy --remote-only
 ```

-Continuous deployment is handled by a GitHub Actions workflow (`.github/workflows/fly-deploy.yml`) that triggers on every push to `main`.

 Database migrations run automatically as part of the Fly.io release command before the new version of the app goes live.